soup-bowl/Modoki-Firefox/README.md

 If you're using Pale Moon browser, there's a fork of the original extension which is the best way to use Modern Modoki.

+## Plans
+Nowadays Firefox button icons are vectors, and generally of a single colour.
+This allows the current approach to theming to work.
+My plan is to make a vector background of the familiar circular and square Modoki icons.
+This would then mean we can keep the original Firefox icons, but have them appear native.

+Feel free to suggest further Netscape or Modoki like adjustments in the Issues segment, or fork your own and run with it.

 ## Bugs
 * This theme expects the menu to be visible.
 It should work regardless, but might look strange.
 * Removing the titlebar might cause unpredictable side-effects.